MSALab-PKU/MSALab-PKU.github.io/content/home/highlight.md

   - Large Language Model.

-- Our group at Peking University is recruiting self-motivated research interns and P.h.D.s who have strong coding and mathematical abilities and great interest in **multi-modal**, **large language model**, **text-to video generation and editing**.
+- Our group at Peking University is recruiting self-motivated research interns and Ph.D.s who have strong coding and mathematical abilities and great interest in **multi-modal**, **large language model**, **text-to video generation and editing**.

 - Recent research works can be found in the [here](publication/)